hamzahik/wakanda-paas-doc/docs/getting_started.rst

 .. image:: images/try_it_now.png

-By default, your application will be created in the US region, you can change that by choosing an application from the list.
+By default, your application will be created in the US region, you can change that by choosing a different region from the list.

 .. image:: images/region.png